penoonan/app/README.md

 Take a look at the controllers, menus, views and routes in the sample app.
 Feels almost like a proper MVC configuration, doesn't it?

+##Unit Testing

+One of the main goals of Sketch is to enable Wordpress developers to more easily build testable applications.
+Ironically, as of this writing, Sketch itself has 0% code coverage (working on that!).

+Unit testing in Wordpress has always been a huge pain, because you can't use any Wordpress function without instantiating the entire Wordpress application.
+With Sketch, if any of your classes needs to use a Wordpress function, pass that class an instance of `\Sketch\WpApiWrapper`.
+That class contains precisely one function, `__call($method, $arguments)`, which simply calls the method passed to it.
+So instead of using `get_post_meta($id, 'meta_key', true);` in your class, you'd use `$this->wp->get_post_meta($id, 'meta_key', true);`.

+That simple layer of abstraction is all you need to be able to mock nearly the entire Wordpress application in your unit tests.

 ##Menus

 Normally when you create a Wordpress menu, you use the `add_menu_page()` function and pass a callback that defines everything the menu should display.
 With Sketch, you create a menu by extending the `\Sketch\WpMenuAbstract` or `\Sketch\WpSubmenuAbstract` class.
 Define the menu title, slug and permissions etc as properties of the class, and Sketch will take care of the rest.
 Sketch's menu classes have a `\Sketch\QueryStringRouter` class as a dependency, and `QueryStringRouter->resolve()` is the callback passed to Wordpress when the menu is created at runtime.

+If you need to add any actions associated with the menu (i.e., enqueueing public assets), override the menu's `addActions()` method, and add those actions there using the menu's `\Sketch\WpApiWrapper` instance.
+For example:

+    protected function addActions()
+    {
+        $this->wp->wp_enqueue_script('my_script', 'path/to/my/script.js');
+    }

 So define your menu classes like you see in the `app/menus`, and instantiate them in `index.php` by calling `$app->make('\MyMenu')`;